Code-Institute-Submissions/UCMP-board/README.md

 **This website is:**
 - Easy to navigate.
-- rovides the client with information they require without overloading them.
+- Provides the client with information they require without overloading them.
 - Guiding them to the goal of the website - to fill out the contact form.

 **Client stories:**